drinfernoo/repository.example/README.md

-# repository.example
-Example of how to set up a Kodi repository, hosted on GitHub pages.
+# BASIC - How to setup for hosting on GitHub Pages

 In order to follow this tutorial, first fork this repository, and then clone your newly forked copy locally.